 The EGI website (www.egi.eu) provides a one stop shop for core information about EGI, EGI.eu, EGI-InSPIRE and the other projects that EGI.eu is involved in.
 This information has to be balanced against the detailed, project specific and user related information contained on other websites.
 In general, the content on the EGI website provides a broad overview and an introduction to these topics in content that remains fairly static.
 Dynamic information specific to an activity that needs to be updated on a regular basis is often added to the wiki site instead.
 A small number of areas on the main website are frequently updated, such as the press area, news feed, events calendar, documents, metrics and blogs.
 Using the EGI website as a jumping off point, users, the public, press, project members and other stake holders are able to gain access to the information that they need easily and transparently.

 The roles and responsibilities of website maintenance (site administrators, web support, content management and administration), the website infrastructure and the list of associate websites (AppDB, document server, the EGI wiki, training services) are detailed in milestone document MS201 EGI website [R1].
+A large number of changes were made to the website in the first 6 months of the project, which are outlined in MS207 Review of the website [R2].
+These included updating the design of the website with a new skin to match the colours and style of the new EGI logo.
+The root menu was shifted from its original position under the banner to the left hand side of the screen.
+The width of the body text was reduced to improve readability and an editable column was introduced to the right-hand side.
+Between PM4 and PM16, the root structure of the website was significantly updated to streamline user experience of the website and included the creation of additional root menu sections (such as press, publications or policy).
+The website’s content has also been substantially improved as detailed in the following sections.

 This document reports the progress and development of the EGI website’s structure and content during EGI-InSPIRE’s first 15 months (1 May 2010 to 1 August 2011).
 It also includes statistics on the number of visitors and website usage, as well as future work expected.